USA PvE Guide for Hearts of Iron IV: Learning to Fight With Two Swords

 • Four more level 2 ports next to each other.
 Two on each side of the existing port.

-This will allow you to use Mindanao as a staging point for naval invasions of Saipan, Iow Jima, and the Japanese home islands while allowing Guam to act as a naval supply hub for the region.
+This will allow you to use Mindanao as a staging point for naval invasions of Saipan, Iow Jima, and the Japanese home islands (I like to land in Hiroshima and quickly take the nearby airfields) while allowing Guam to act as a naval supply hub for the region.

 • New England